pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 ## Step 1: Create an AWS DMS replication instance

 1. Log in to the [AWS DMS console](https://us-west-2.console.aws.amazon.com/dms/v2/home) and switch to the corresponding region.
-It is recommended to use the same region for AWS DMS and TiDB Cloud.
+It is recommended to use the same region for AWS DMS and TiDB cloud.

 2. Click **Create replication instance**.
 In this document, the upstream and downstream databases and DMS instance are all in the **us-west-2** region.